Somchandra17/Privilege-Escalation-For-Linux/README.md

 ---

-## To list all the Binaries which have SUID and SGID bits set
+## Exploitiing all the Binaries which have SUID and SGID bits set
+  -To list all the binaries which have SUID and SGID buts set

 ```
 find / -type f -perm -04000 -ls 2>/dev/null
 ```